New Area New Program

 By Carey Brown, MD

-Since our economic times have changed over the last several years, many people have had to make decisions to either move for different job opportunities or downsize.
+Many people make decisions to either move for different job opportunities or to try a new place to live.
 For some, this means moving away from an area where the past several generations of their family had resided.
 This is difficult for all involved because the immediate family is losing the close support that family can offer when it is needed.
 This also can affect a family member who is a bariatric patient.
 This means losing the close support that was provided by the bariatric program as well.